AyatanaIndicators/libayatana-indicator/README.md

-envinronments like MATE (used by default in [Ubuntu MATE](https://ubuntu-mate.com)), XFCE (used by default in [Xubuntu](https://bluesabre.org/2021/02/25/xubuntu-21-04-progress-update/), LXDE, and the Budgie Desktop.
+envinronments like MATE (used by default in [Ubuntu MATE](https://ubuntu-mate.com)), XFCE (used by default in [Xubuntu](https://bluesabre.org/2021/02/25/xubuntu-21-04-progress-update/), LXDE, and the Budgie Desktop).

 The Lomiri Operating Environment (UI of the Ubuntu Touch OS, formerly known as Unity8) uses Ayatana Indicators for rendering its notification